NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 simultaneously adjusting the properties of many cameras and the 3D locations of the objects they see in order to minimize the error between the estimated, back-projected pixel locations of the 3D objects and their actual measured locations in the captured images.
+This is called the *reprojection error*.

 This complex process can be boiled down to this simple idea: bundle adjustment ensures that the observations in multiple images of a single